Most frequently asked questions:

 Will you evaluate my prerequisite courses taken at another college/university?

 Once you have been accepted and confirm your attendance as a CBU pre-nursing student, you will receive an official transcript review from the University Registrar's Office prior to your initial registration.
-Due to this high volume of inquiries we cannot evaluate transcripts prior to acceptance to CBU.
 Please refer to the articulation agreements.
-If your school is not listed then we do not have an articulation agreement with this institution.

 What if I have already completed some coursework in another BSN program?